Real Recipes for Real People: Red's Homemade Chili Mix in a Jar!

-As grocery prices rise again and again, I have found myself making fewer pre- made mixes from the grocery store.
-I do however miss the convenience of pre- made mixes, and so I have come up with a few of my own.
-I have found the following recipe to be not only convenient, but also an easy mix to store because the ingredients store well, and anything stored in a jar with a screw cap is less likely to become infested with bugs - which is a huge plus in my book!
+As grocery prices rise again and again, I have found myself buying fewer pre-made mixes from the grocery store.
+I do, however, miss the convenience of pre-made mixes, so I have come up with a few of my own.
+I have found the following recipe to be not only convenient, but also an easy mix to store because the ingredients store well.
 You can use regular canning jars for this recipe, or you can recycle mayonnaise, peanut butter or applesauce jars to make the recipe even more economical.

 Red's Homemade Chili Mix in a Jar

 1/2 t. garlic salt

 Set can of tomato paste aside.
 Place beans in bottom of one-quart canning jar.
 Next, place sugar and spices into a small zip baggie.
 Seal baggie and place on top of beans.
 Place lid on jar, and using clear packaging tape, attach can of tomato paste to the bottom of the jar and store in a cool dry place until ready to use.
 Attach the following instructions for later use, or for gift giving: